HMS Squirrel (1785)

 HMS Squirrel was a Royal Navy 24-gun sixth rate, built in 1785 and broken up in 1817.

+In February 1799, while serving on the Jamaica Station, Squirrel and HMS Trent, captured the 14-gun privateer, Penada.

 On 3 March 1806, Squirrel and Mediator left Cork, escorting a convoy for the West Indies.
 The convoy was reported "all well" on 25 March at 27°30′N 20°30′W. Squirrel was going to escort 12 merchantmen on to Demerara, Berbice, and Surinam.
 Squirrel, Lynx, and Driver captured three ships on 6 September: Snelle, Jager, and Engesende.
 Jalouse shared by agreement with Lynx and Driver in the proceeds.